 Investment Area: Leadership and Governance

 The Richard King Mellon Foundation’s Organizational Effectiveness (OE) program's vision is that our partners will have the organizational strength and agility to pursue big ideas and take risks in service of accelerating achievement of their strategic priorities.
 The OE program aims to support strategically aligned nonprofit organizations.
-Please note: At this time, it is highly unlikely that we will consider unsolicited proposals seeking Organizational Effectiveness funding.

 The OE program is organized into four investment areas, which collectively represent the Foundation's approach to investing in the organizational strength and agility of our partners.
 Each investment area contains priorities that further describe the Foundation's funding interests.